viccro/cryptidSightings/dataDict/README.md

-# Cryptid Sighting schema
+# Cryptid Media schema

-Cryptid Sightings Schema (Version 0.1) was created as a draft for LIS 445: Metadata at Simmons University, in the School of Library and Information Science (SLIS).
+Cryptid Media Schema (Version 0.4) was created as a draft for LIS 445: Metadata at Simmons University, in the School of Library and Information Science (SLIS).
 The schema was created by:
 * Tish Albro
 * Stephanie Bennett